Trump has 90 days to do 150 trade deals. Financial markets aren’t buying it

 Prices have tumbled over the course of the past couple of weeks as investors feared Trump’s trade policy could sap demand for travel, shipping and transportation — all of which require fuel.

-US oil has fallen to about $60 a barrel, close to a four-year low.
-Brent, the global benchmark, is hovering around $63 a barrel, also the lowest since April 2021.
+US oil on Friday morning fell below $60 a barrel, close to a four-year low, before recovering slightly.
+Brent, the global benchmark, was hovering around $63 a barrel, the lowest since April 2021, before also gaining slightly.

+Oil gained on Friday after US Energy Secretary Chris Wright told reporters that the US could stop Iran’s oil exports as part of Trump’s negotiations over the nation’s nuclear program, according to Reuters.
+US oil settled up 2.4% at $61.50 a barrel.
+Brent rose 2.26% to $64.76 a barrel.

+Yet concerns remain about the impact of tariffs on economic growth and how a potential slowdown could disrupt demand for oil.

 Oil prices have served as a prime recession indicator in recent years.
 Prices tumbled after surging above $100 a barrel for the first time as the Great Recession took hold in 2008.
 And prices went negative for the first time during the pandemic as a glut of oil became so severe that traders were literally paying storage facilities to take the unwanted oil off their hands.